p-chan5/EasyPulse/README.md

 - hifi 💥️
 - kpop 🎤️
 - lofi 🍃️
-- podcast 🎙
 - rock 🎸️

 </p>
 </details>

 - Support for new versions included in the [Ubuntu repositories](https://packages.ubuntu.com/).
-For old see: [HOW TO BUILD THEM](https://github.com/p-chan5/EasyPulse/wiki/HOW-TO-BUILD-THEM).
+For old read [HOW TO BUILD THEM](https://github.com/p-chan5/EasyPulse/wiki/HOW-TO-BUILD-THEM).

 Do they sound amazing?
 Then support me with a ⭐️ and a follow!